YassineOuhadi/Jgen/README.md

   * To generate REST code for a given DSL file with a specified destination, use the following command:
     - `./bin/cli generateRESTfulAPI --help` to see options and help for the `generateRESTfulAPI` command.
     - `./bin/cli generateRESTfulAPI -d <destination-path> -p <file>` for file path or `./bin/cli generateRESTfulAPI -d <destination-path> -c "<jgen-content>"` for direct content.
 Replace `<destination-path>` with the desired directory path where you want to store the generated code.
+  * To validate Grammar for a given DSL instance use the following command:
+    - `./bin/cli validateGrammar <file>`.
+  * To generate Ecore code / JSON format for a given DSL file with a specified destination, use the following command:
+    - `./bin/cli generateEcore / generateJson -d <destination-path> <file>`.

 ## Get started with the Docker image